Getting your North Carolina property and casualty license is the first step toward becoming a P&C insurance agent in North Carolina.

 Exam Fee: $90 ($45 for the property exam + $45 for the casualty exam) via Pearson VUE

 How long does it take to process a property and casualty insurance license application in North Carolina?

-This process typically takes two to three business days.
+It will take up to two to three business days for you to become an insurance agent.
 You’ll receive an email once the North Carolina Licensing Office of Pearson VUE reviews your application.

 Can I get a temporary property and casualty insurance agent license in North Carolina?

 No. North Carolina doesn’t provide a temporary property and casualty insurance license.